iwonagasidlo/currency-converter-react/README.md

-# Currency converter in React
+# Currency converter

-This project is in polish.
-It's a currency converter, which converts the amount from polish currency PLN to another selected currency.
+This project is a currency converter, which converts the amount from polish currency PLN to another selected currency.
+You need to put the amount in PLN in the first field and select the currency, you want to convert to.
+Then click the button and the result will show up below! **This project was made in polish.**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Demo

 ## Available Scripts